 A significant milestone was achieved with the breakthrough of the headrace tunnel on July 15, 2022, occurring at a chainage of 1+545.37 meters from the tunnel's starting point.
-This breakthrough represents a significant accomplishment in the construction of the tunnel, marking the successful connection of sections within the project.
+This breakthrough represents a significant accomplishment in the construction of the tunnel.